University Tips Blog

 Please follow our editorial guidelines.
 Your article should be:

-2. Written for prospective students considering their university options.
+2. Written for prospective students.

 4. Without acronyms and jargon, unless these are explained within the article when they appear for the first time.
 Please be mindful of skills and knowledge gaps.